 Both HPU and CHS academic integrity policies will be enforced.
 Any act of academic dishonesty will incur a penalty up to and including expulsion from the university.
-Student s who cheat on an academic exercise, lend unauthorized assistance to others or hands in a completed assignment that is not his or her work will be sanctioned.
-The term academic exercise includes all forms of work submitted either electronically or on paper for points, grade or credit.
-Refer to the HPU Student Handbook: https://www.hpu.edu/student-life/files/student-handbook.pdf
+Student s who cheat on an academic exercise, lend unauthorized assistance to others, or hands in a completed assignment that is not his or her work will be sanctioned.
+The term academic exercise includes all forms of work submitted either electronically or on paper for points, grade, or credit.
+Refer to the HPU Student Handbook for more details on university policies.